 After another 105 m pass the "Bolton Street Pantry" (15 m on your right).

-Continue straight, to head along Bolton Street.
+From the Bolton Street continue straight, to head along Bolton Street.

 Then pass the "Kitami King Street" (65 m on your right).